Perfect Your Time Management Techniques

 Think about how you could better arrange your workspace.
 Are the items you use most often closest to you?
 If not, take some time to rearrange your space, it will pay dividends in the future!

-Sure, you can learn to get more from your learning, but at least you are learning something.
-Moving forward.
-And with time management learning something is better than learning nothing because some of it will stick.
+Sure, you can learn to get more from your learning.
+But at least you are learning something and moving forward.
+And with time management, learning something is better than learning nothing because some of it will stick.
 Plus, remember, that we learn more from what we get wrong than what we get right.

 The ‘rub’ is that tips and tricks will help, but they will not tackle the core of your time management that makes it healthy.
 A ‘healthy’ time management system is one that you trust.
 It should enable you to get the most important things done, in turn, reducing your stress.
 Not increasing it!

 My advice is to keep learning tips and tricks.
 Just know that of Pareto’s 80:20 law you are improving the 20% and not the 80%.
 If you want to continue fixing the 20%, then don’t read on.
 If you do want to improve the 80%, then take the ‘Take the 7 Week Time Management Challenge’ and keep reading.

 The 7 week time management challenge is about addressing the very heart of your strategic time allocation skills.
 Making it healthy.
 And living, breathing, and fit for its job, by improving your time management system.
 To have healthy time management they need to jump these 7 hurdles.
 By doing so you’ll have addressed the core of your time management system.

 10) The 7 Hurdles to Jump to Have a Healthy Core are: